Take a self-guided tour from quantum to cosmos!

 I grew up in a patriarchal society with strict gender norms.
 Witnessing women’s hardships in these surroundings led me to a conviction that I want a better life.
 I want to live life on my own terms.
 This conviction has served as an anchor, motivating me to give my best to whatever I am pursuing.
 I truly wish that all girls and women can recognize and pursue their dreams even when it means breaking the gender norms and stereotypes prevalent in society.

-Nitica Sakharwade, PhD student at Perimeter
+Nitica Sakharwade, former PhD student at Perimeter

 In high school, I remember spending days trying to come up with a perpetual motion machine – something I was told was forbidden by nature thanks to the second law of thermodynamics.
 Perplexed, I continued to design variations, all of which fell short of being, well, perpetual.
 Instead, my fascination with nature’s inner workings became perpetual.